mvysny/photocloud-frame-slideshow/docs/faq.md

 Typically you open the list of installed apps, find PhotoCloud and you can find the permissions there.
 However, this may differ on certain phones; please follow your phone's permission manager tutorial to review the permissions.

+## Memory & Crashes

+Most often PhotoCloud crashes because Android doesn't give PhotoCloud enough memory to hold the images in.
+You can verify this, by going into `Settings` / `About` and scrolling to the System Stats.
+On my phone, Android says that it gives PhotoCloud 512 MB of memory, however on low-cost/older phones this number might be dramatically lower.

+For a FullHD screen, the photo is shrank to 1920x1080 and since we have RGBA model which takes 4 bytes per every pixel, such a photo requires 1920x1080x4 = 8294400 bytes = whopping 8MB of memory (RAWs take even more space since they don't support automatic shrink on load and are loaded as-they-are into memory, then resized).
+PhotoCloud may at any time require to have 4 images loaded in memory:

+- one being shown currently,
+- one being loaded from the stream in the background,
+- two more images loaded as "previous" when you pause the slideshow

+Therefore, PhotoCloud requires at least 32MB of memory only for images, plus the app itself uses a bit of memory for views and bookkeeping.
+Therefore, PhotoCloud requires
+*at least as a bare minimum* 48MB of memory on 1080P/FullHD device; not to mention that the garbage collector is pretty shitty on Androids since it will fragment the internal memory and at some point will fail to allocate 8MB of continuous space.
+The more memory PhotoCloud has, the better; PhotoCloud won't use all of the memory itself, but more memory prevents fragmentation.

+If your phone allocates less than 48MB memory to PhotoCloud, or if it so happens that PhotoCloud crashes randomly (probably because of memory fragmentation), you can work-around this issue by letting PhotoCloud downscale the image more aggresively.
+By enabling the `Settings` / `Screen` / `Load with Half Resolution`, you will force PhotoCloud to load the images at half of the resolution, taking up 4x less memory.
+For example, on a 1080p device, the images will be loaded at the resolution of 960x540, which will cause them to take only 2073600 bytes (2MB).
+The disadvantage is that the images will not look as sharp, they will look a little blurred.
+But, I guess it beats having PhotoCloud crashing all the time.

 ## Reporting crashes

 PhotoCloud logs what it is doing, to a standard Android log.
 If PhotoCloud does not work properly or keeps crashing,